 If you do any building work to your home, whether you need planning permission or not, you should let us know.
 The work you do could increase the value of your home buildings and its contents and this could affect your Churchill home insurance premium.
 The last thing you want is to underinsure your extended property.

-If you have had some building work done at home and need to change the details of your Churchill home insurance policy, please call us.
+If you've had some building work done at home and need to change the details of your Churchill home insurance policy, please contact us.